jmbhughes/CSCI2824-Discrete-Structures/syllabus.md

 * **Inspiration is free**: you may discuss homework assignments with anyone.
 You are especially encouraged to discuss solutions with your instructor and your classmates.

 * **Plagiarism is forbidden**: the assignments **and code** that you turn in should be written entirely on your own.
-While writing the assignment you are not allowed to consult any source other than textbooks, your own class notes or the posted lecture slides.
+While writing the assignment you are not allowed to consult any source other than textbooks, your own class notes, or the posted lecture materials.
 Copying/consulting from the solution of another classmate constitutes a violation of the course's collaboration policy and the honor code and will result in an **F** in the course and a trip to the honor council.

 * **Do not search for a solution on-line**: You may not actively search for a solution to the problem from the internet.
 This includes posting to sources like StackExchange, Reddit, Chegg, etc.